FILM & TELEVISION ACTING:

 More specifically: Ellen Davis, Richard Janaro, and Ruth Newton at the New World School of the Arts, an arts high school in Miami…

 Felix’s prom date, Katie Finneran, is a two-time Tony Award Winner for Best Featured Actress in a Play in “Noises Off”, and for Best Featured Actress in A Musical in “Promises, Promises”.
-Katie now stars as Michael’s sister in “The Michael J. Fox Show” on NBC.
+Katie who most recently starred as Michael’s sister in “The Michael J. Fox Show” on NBC.
 He thinks that’s pretty cool.

 STAGE ACTING & SOLO PERFORMANCE